What Is Post-Quantum Encryption and Why It Matters Now

 It uses different mathematical foundations — lattice-based, hash-based, code-based problems — that quantum computers can't crack any faster than traditional machines.

-Why Enterprises Need to Act Now
+Why Enterprises Must Act Before "Q-Day"

 Nation-state actors and sophisticated attackers are already harvesting encrypted traffic.
 They can't read it now — but they will when quantum computers mature.
 That's called "harvest now, decrypt later."